Why Plus & Minus’ Single-File System Outperforms Traditional Modular Accounting Software

 There are no module reconciliations since all reports come from one file in Plus & Minus.

-It is important for new users to get used to the software’s date sensitivity.
+New users need to get used to the software’s date sensitivity.
 For example, reports run with different dates.
 Even one day can produce different results.

 Merge (Maintenance)